martel-innovate/MasterMind/README.md

 docker-compose up
 ```

 MasterMind's UI can be found on port 8080 by default.
+The environment variables
+that are passed to the MasterMind components can be altered in the compose file
+if needed, but the defaults will work out of the box for some simple testing.

 ## Documentation